shsagir/play-area-sync/docs/about-domains.md

 5. Support for forwards with ALIAS or ANAME records — see [below](#toc-forwarding-a-naked-domain)

 Many of our clients are using classical offerings combining domain ordering and e-mail hosting.
 Others are using separated services for domain registration and e-mail hosting.

+### Configuring your domain for e-mail

+So far we have covered how to route a domain to fortrabbit.
+To receive and send e-mails from your domain you will configure the MX record of your domain.
+Please see your e-mail hosting provider for instructions.